-On July 14, 2010, the Committee approved the ERP for officers with twenty or more years of service to the Company and at least ten years of service as an officer (which currently excludes our CEO).
+Under our ERP, officers with twenty or more years of service with the Company and at least ten years of service as an officer (which currently excludes our CEO) are entitled to certain retirement benefits.
 This plan provides for a retirement benefit at age 62 or later of 150% of base salary (based upon the executive's highest annual base salary during the three-year period preceding retirement) and is payable over three years after retirement, death, or disability.